 - Idea Bulb: Rather flickering ones that look like night lights though.
 Before the censors intervened, matches being struck, or a hand attempting to light a lighter were both used.
 In one case, a nuclear explosion took the place of the bulb.

-- I'll Kill You!: When Beavis and Butt-Head are sent to a group therapy session, the therapist gives Beavis a padded mallet and tells him to pretend a pillow is Butt-Head.
-A few seconds later Beavis is smashing the pillow yelling "Agh!
+- I'll Kill You!: In "Close Encounters", Beavis and Butt-Head are sent to a group therapy session.
+There, the therapist gives Beavis a padded mallet and tells him to pretend a pillow is Butt-Head.
+A few seconds later, Beavis is smashing the pillow yelling "Agh!
 Die!
 I'll kill you!
 You son of a bitch!"
-Then there was that time that Butt-Head wouldn't stop calling Beavis a buttknocker, with Beavis threatening to kill him (which gets him arrested).
+In "Murder Site", Butt-Head wouldn't stop calling Beavis a 'buttknocker', and Beavis threatening to kill him (which gets him arrested).

-- Immediate Self-Contradiction: One episode starts with the new school counselor introducing herself to the class, and assuring the students that while her door is always open, no one is required to see her.
+- Immediate Self-Contradiction: "They're Coming to Take Me Away, Huh, Huh" opens with the new school counselor introducing herself to the class, and assuring the students that while her door is always open, no one is required to see her.
 While she's been talking, Beavis and Butt-Head had been sticking various school supplies in their nose, ears and other parts of their face.
-When she sees what they've been doing she demands "You two!
+When she sees what they've been doing, she demands "You two!
 My office!
 Now!"

 - Inherently Funny Words: The way they talk makes everything they say sound hilarious.